timholy/SnoopCompile.jl/docs/src/jet.md

 # [JET integration](@id JET)

 [JET](https://github.com/aviatesk/JET.jl) is a powerful tool for analyzing call graphs.
-While some of its functionality overlaps that of SnoopCompile's, JET also provides mechanisms to detect potential errors.
+Some of its functionality overlaps that of SnoopCompile's, that is, JET also provides mechanisms to detect potential errors.
 Conversely, JET is a purely static-analysis tool and lacks SnoopCompile's ability to "bridge" across runtime dispatch.
+In summary, JET doesn't need Julia to restart to find inference failures, but JET will only find the first inference failure.
+SnoopCompile has to run in a fresh session, but finds all inference failures.

-For this reason, the combination of the tools--using SnoopCompile to collect data on the callgraph, and JET to perform the error-analysis--provides capabilities that neither package has on its own.
+For this reason, the combination of the tools provides capabilities that neither package has on its own.
+Specifically, one can use SnoopCompile to collect data on the callgraph and JET to perform the error analysis.

 The integration between the two packages is bundled into SnoopCompile, specifically [`report_callee`](@ref), [`report_callees`](@ref), and [`report_caller`](@ref).
 These take [`InferenceTrigger`](@ref) (see the page on [inference failures](@ref inferrability)) and use them to generate JET reports.